Become a Precinct Regional Coordinator

-A PCP, or Precinct Committee Person, is the representative of the Montrose County Democratic Party in your neighborhood.
+A PRC, or Precinct Regional Coordinator, is the representative of the Montrose County Democratic Party in your neighborhood.

-PCPs are elected at the precinct caucus and serve a two-year term.
-PCPs can also be appointed by the MCDP Chair with the advice of the Central Committee to fill a vacancy.
+PRCs are elected at the precinct caucus and serve a two-year term.
+PRCs can also be appointed by the MCDP Chair with the advice of the Executive Committee to fill a vacancy.

-To be a Democratic Party PCP, you must:
+To be a Democratic Party PRC, you must:

 - Be a registered Democrat